Pulover/PuloversMacroCreator/Documentation/Main.md

 ### Edit Script

-Exports the current preview to a script in the Temp folder and opens it in the default editor. **Note**: This feature is only meant as a quick export function.
+Exports the current preview to a script in the Temp folder and opens it in the default editor.
+**Note**: This feature is only meant as a quick export function.
 PMC is not designed to be an AHK script editor.

+### Schedule Macros

+In this window you can schedule a macro on Windows Task Scheduler.
+You can select the time to start and how frequent it will run.
+When select to target the PMC file, it will launch Macro Creator with the selected file and run it automatically in [Silent Mode](#command-line-parameters) (you can select the target macro to run from your project).
+When you select to target the AHK file, it will write an ahk script with the current project in the same directory of the pmc file, this script will have no hotkeys which means it will run the first macro automatically (you can run other macros in the same project using [Goto/Gosub](Commands/Goto_and_GoSub.html)).

 ### List Variables